< Return to all Tests

 Units:mg/L

-Minimum Sample Volume:1mL plasma/serum
+Minimum Sample Volume:1mL EDTA plasma or serum

 Expected Turnaround Time:7 working days post sample receipt.